TritonDataCenter/sdc-vmapi/docs/index.md

 used to abort the migration, removing the target placeholder vm and ensuring the source vm is returned to it's original state.

+### Migrate Finalize

+The "finalize" action will remove (decommission) the original source vm (which was hidden during the "switch" action).
+Finalize will return a 200 status code when successful and the migration record will have been removed.

 ### VmMigrate Response

 On a successful response, a [Migration Job Response Object](#migration-job-response-object) is